art-disent-fr.html

 A 2021 Epiphany

-But if I never could find a rational explanation for what had happened to my paintings since 2002, I had in 2021 a revelation of what could have happened to them, if their New York recipient had played fair, meaning if he had called me, if we had met and as a result if he had done what he should have done then -Insofar as he accepted and kept my paintings at that time, which he did to the best of my knowledge, to date.
+But while I was never able to find a rational explanation for the events of 2002, I received confirmation in 2021 of the fate my paintings could have met if the man who received and kept them had had played along with the game.
+Meaning that if he had called me, if we had met and as a result if he had done what he should have done then -insofar as he accepted and kept my paintings at that time, which he did at the best of my knowledge to date.

+This epiphany of sorts came during the recasting of my website in 2021.
 I had then decided to develop and document more the different chapters of my site, willing to redesign it entirely.
-For that task, I dived into a lot of documentation that I had kept since years.
-Among this lot, figured a book named “Imagining Ground Zero”, published in 2004 by Suzanne Stephens with Ian Luna and Ron Broadhurst.
+To do this, I immersed myself in a large part of the documentation I had kept over the years.
+Among this wealth of information was a book entitled named “Imagining Ground Zero”, published in 2004 by Suzanne Stephens with Ian Luna and Ron Broadhurst.

-I had not been aware of that bound edition until 2016, when a friend had offered it to me.
-I had then perused through that book, interested to discover the many facets and anecdotes specific to the official proposals that the LMDC had selected in 2001 and 2002, notably what had happened afterwards to Daniel Libeskind's project, LMDC's 2002 contest's official winner.
+I had never heard of this book until 2016, when a friend offered it to me.
+I had then perused through that book, interested to discover the many facets and anecdotes specific to the official proposals that the LMDC had selected in 2001 and 2002, as well as the anecdotes related to them, particularly the twists and turns of Daniel Libeskind's project, official winner of the LMDC's 2002contest.

-But being myself completely absorbed by my artistic activities on other matters in 2017 (which at that time were many, and quite dense), I had not found the time to delve further into that book.
-Naturally, I did in 2021, when I started to remodel and rewrite the WTC chapter for my new web site.
+But being completely absorbed in 2017 by my very busy artistic activity at the time, focused on themes unrelated to the World Trade Center, I had not found the time to delve further into that book.
+Naturally, In 2021 I did, when I started to remodel and rewrite the WTC chapter for my new web site.

 In 2021, I found out that what I had requested James Hanlon to do with my paintings was not impossible at all to achieve, and was not farfetched at all either.
-I discovered that my approach had neither been isolated, nor completely absurd -and certainly not doomed from the start to fail.
-Because real opportunities did factually exist, by then.
+I had confirmation that this approach, if he had initiated it, was not doomed to failure from the start.
+Because the context at the time was objectively favorable: real opportunities did indeed exist in 2002 in New York for initiatives like mine.

-An exhibition which drew a lot of attention and was furtherly followed by the publishing of a book in 2002 as well : “A New World Trade Center Design Proposals”, as a recap of the whole series of projects that the exhibition had presented.
+Indeed, I realized that nine months before December 2002 (the date I arrived in New York with my paintings under my arm to propose to James Hanlon that we try to publicize their message to the residents of the Big Apple), the gallerist Max Protetch had presented a major exhibition open to the public at his Chelsea gallery: an event named “A New World Trade Center”.
+This exhibition drew a lot of attention and was furtherly followed by the publishing of a book in 2002 as well : “A New World Trade Center Design Proposals”, as a recap of the whole series of projects that the exhibition had presented.